 Setting Boundaries with Adult Children

 Allowing an adult child’s addiction to take over your own life can deplete your energy, your emotional stamina, your financial resources, and even harm your familial relationships.
 Left unchecked, your enabling behaviors can end up worsening your own mental health, making it more difficult ultimately for you to help and be of service to your family.
-Some important boundaries to set include and how to stop enabling a drug addict:
+Some important boundaries to set include and on how to help a grown child with addiction:

 - Allowing your child to make mistakes.
 It is crucial for parents to avoid protecting adult children from the consequences of their behavior.
 That means not calling their employers to make excuses when they don’t show up to work.
 It also means not buying them a new car when they crash theirs.
 The lifeskills adult children lack will only become apparent to them when they are forced to reckon with these consequences.